Pecatu, Indonesia Guide

 Best Time to Visit

 The best time to visit Pecatu is during the dry season, which runs from April to October.
-During this time, the weather is sunny and dry, with lower humidity and less rainfall.
-This makes it ideal for surfing, sunbathing, and exploring the area.
-The shoulder seasons of April-May and September-October offer pleasant weather with fewer crowds than the peak season of June-August.
+During these months, you can expect sunny skies, low humidity, and pleasant temperatures, making it ideal for surfing, exploring the beaches, and enjoying outdoor activities.
+The shoulder seasons of April-May and September-October offer a good balance of pleasant weather and fewer crowds.

 Transportation